actions-cool/pr-welcome/README.md

 ## Note

-- When no `refuse-issue-label` and `need-creator-authority`, no restrictions
+- When has `refuse-issue-label` or `need-creator-authority`, it will begin filter mode
-- Comment only once
+- Comment only once in a PR

 ## Changelog